dataunions/dataunions/README.md

 2. A sidechain contract that records joins and parts of group members, calculates earnings (in constant time), processes withdraw requests.
 3. A bridge system that connects the mainchain and sidechain.
 See POA Tokenbridge https://github.com/poanetwork/tokenbridge.

 The purpose of the sidechain is to facilitate cheap join and part operations.
+The basic workflow looks like this:

+0. Deploy factory contracts if needed.
+They are pre-baked into supplied docker images.
+See [Getting Started](#getting-started)
+1. create a DU on the mainnet using [mainnetFactory.deployNewDataUnion()](https://github.com/streamr-dev/data-union-solidity/blob/b703721ad0b4aff0bde297b88293365ea2d37022/contracts/DataUnionFactoryMainnet.sol#L114)
+  a. this will automatically create the sidechain contract via the bridge.

 # Overview of Components

+## Factories

 ## Mainchain Contract